Team-Go-Fish/Go-Fish/loadBalancing&HTTPS.md

 ### Alternative ###
 Try [**certbot**](https://certbot.eff.org/lets-encrypt/ubuntufocal-nginx).
 Once you have your domain connected to the correct ip address, see if **certbot** really does streamline the above process like it claims.
 ### Final notes ###
+With the steps followed up to this point, visiting https://gofishmovies.com or https://www.gofishmovies.com will take you to the app.
 The final step in setting up HTTPS is to redirect HTTP (port 80) traffic to HTTPS (port 443).
 As of this writing I have not been able to make this work.
 In theory, and based on my research, it should be as simple as editing your nginx config file by adding another server block like so:
 ```
 http {
   upstream goFish {
-     #your app express server(s)
+    #Your application server(s)
     server 3.136.112.63:3005;`
   }

   server {
     listen 443 ssl;
     listen [::]:443 ssl;
-     #your domain name
+    #Your domain name
     server_name gofishmovies.com;
-    #your ssl certificate and parameters
+    #Your ssl certificate and parameters
-    include snippets/self-signed.conf;
+    include snippets/gofishmovies.com.conf;
     include snippets/ssl-params.conf;

     location / {